 Japan passed the Hydrogen Society Promotion Act, which includes 15-year CfD subsidies for domestic and imported hydrogen production as a supply-side instrument that complements the clusters support scheme for demand.
 The total funds available are JPY 3 trillion (USD 19.7 billion), which will come from Climate Transition Bonds.
-The programme is open to different technology pathways, as long as the "low-carbon" hydrogen threshold is satisfied (70% reduction compared to fossil-based production, which is equivalent to 3.4 kg CO2eq/kg H2).
+The programme is open to different technology pathways, as long as the "low-carbon" hydrogen81 threshold is satisfied (70% reduction compared to fossil-based production, which is equivalent to 3.4 kg CO{2eq}/kg H2).
 The scheme includes hydrogen and ammonia, with the respective reference commodities of liquefied natural gas and coal.
 Operation must start before 2030 and continue for at least 10 years once the 15-year period has expired.
+The strike

-The strike price is set based on levelised cost of production (including a profit margin), and the exact price is set at a project level.
+81 See Explanatory notes annex for the use of the term "low-carbon" hydrogen in this report. price is set based on levelised cost of production (including a profit margin), and the exact price is set at a project level.
 The scheme is also open to subsidy stacking, so export projects could benefit from subsidies in the country of origin and this CfD scheme.
 Public consultation on the scheme design was open until September 2024 and a first tender (using a share of the total funds) is expected by the end of 2024.